 It never rains in Southern California.
 It’s always sunny in Philadelphia.
 Oh yeah, and summer happens in the rest of the country too.
-Whether heat is a daily fact of your life or you’re gearing up for the hottest days of the year, you need a patio misting fan to stay cool during backyard shindigs when the temperatures rise.
-Here’s how to choose the best misting fan for your outdoor entertainment area.
+Whether heat is a daily fact of your life or you’re gearing up for the hottest days of the year, you need a misting fan to stay cool during backyard shindigs when the temperatures rise.
+Here’s how to choose the best patio misting system for your outdoor entertainment area.

 Check where the water comes from

 Mist is water, and so to have a “misting” fan, you need to have water.
 There are two basic types of outdoor misting fans in terms of water supply:

 •Tankless – Connects to a running water supply, like a garden

 •Tank – Has an on-board container to hold water